Howard Grant (boxer): 1984 Canadian Nationals in Nova Scotia

 Captured the gold medal in the Lightweight Division.

 1984-1986

-From 84-86 Howard Grant participated in many European tournaments representing Canada including the Stockholm Boxing Open in Sweden and the Tammer Tournament in Finland – capturing the silver medal in both tournaments.
+From 84 to 86 Howard Grant participated in many European tournaments representing Canada including the Stockholm Boxing Open in Sweden and the Tammer Tournament in Finland – capturing the silver medal in both tournaments.

 1986 World Amateur Boxing Championships

 Captured the silver medal in the 1986 World Amateur Boxing Championships in Reno, Nevada.
 Howard was defeated by Vasily Shisov.

 1986 Commonwealth Games

 In his biggest tournament victory in his young career, Howard Grant defeated David Clencie by point decision to capture Gold for Canada in the Light-Welterweight Division.
 Along with Howard Grant, other notable boxers that participated in this tournament were former Undisputed Heavyweight Champion, Lennox Lewis, who also captured Gold in his division.